maelle/simplymaelle/content/post/2021-06-30-draw-me-a-project/index.md

 [^2]: Note that Sharla Gelfand themselves is a great source of good ideas!
 See e.g. their talk [Don't repeat yourself, talk to yourself!
 Repeated reporting in the R universe](https://sharla.party/talk/2020-01-01-rstudio-conf/) from the RStudio::conf 2020.

 [^3]: Unless you go for [automatic snapshots](https://rstudio.github.io/renv/reference/config.html#configuration).

+[^4]: Many thanks to Rich for answering some questions of mine!